St George's German Lutheran Church: Foundation and history

+Care for the needy and persecuted

-In 1763 about 600 Germans from the Palatinate and Würzburg attempted to travel to the Virgin Islands of St John and St Croix.
+Throughout its long history, St George's Church took seriously its Christian duty of caring for the vulnerable and needy.
+In 1763 the congregation supported about 600 adults and children from the Palatinate and Würzburg who had hoped to travel to the Virgin Islands of St John and St Croix.
 Unfortunately the officer in charge abandoned them in London with no money or resources and no knowledge of English.
-Gustav Anton Wachsel, Pastor of St George's church appealed for help on their behalf.
-The Tower of London gave them 200 tents to protect them from the rain, and there were charitable contributions of 600 pounds.
+Pastor Wachsel appealed for help on their behalf.
+The Tower of London gave them 200 tents to protect them from the elements, and there were charitable contributions of 600 pounds.
 King George III intervened and enabled them to travel to Carolina instead.

+In 1930 Dr Julius Rieger from Berlin became the pastor of St George's.
+Three years later Dr Dietrich Bonhoeffer, a prominent theologian and anti-Nazi activist was appointed the pastor of St Paul's.
+These two men soon became friends and under Bonhoeffer's influence, Julius Rieger became a supporter of the most radical wing of the Bekennende Kirche [Confessing Church] that centred around Pastor Martin Niemöller in Berlin-Dahlem.
+After 1935 Rieger developed worship and pastoral care at St George's in line with the principles of the Confessing Church and supported several hundred persecuted Protestants who had to flee the German Reich because of their Jewish descent.